-We use credit risk limits at various levels as well as underwriting standards, to manage the size and nature of our credit exposures.
+We use credit risk limits at various levels, as well as underwriting standards to manage the size and nature of our credit exposures.
 Limits for industries and countries are based on our risk appetite and are designed to allow for regular monitoring, review, escalation and management of credit risk concentrations.
-For information on our limit approval process, see "Overview and Structure of Risk Management" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q.
+For information on our limit approval process, see "Overview and Structure of Risk Management' in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2019 Form 10-K.